 An ineffective dashboard implementation doesn’t maximize these dashboard benefits and can quickly derail any data-driven culture.
 Have no fear!
 Read on to see how you can easily avoid dashboard fatigue at your organization.

-Avinash Kaushik, Co-Founder of Market Motive and Digital Marketing Evangelist for Google, has great insight into some of the ways dashboards fail.
+Avinash Kaushik, Co-Founder of Market Motive and Digital Marketing Evangelist for Google, has great insight into some of the ways that dashboards fail.
 He has also come up with some rules for creating powerful dashboards.
 Kaushik’s biggest, and most entertaining, rule is “don’t data puke.”
-It is important to remember that dashboards are not just reports.
-Make sure your dashboards include insights, recommendations for actions and business impact.
-It also needs to deliver context!
-You don’t want executives and whoever else ends up with you dashboard making their own interpretations of the data.
-A dashboard should tell a clear enough data story where interpretation is unnecessary.
-Also remember, when it comes to KPIs, segments and your recommendations, make sure to cover the end-to-end acquisition, behavior and outcomes.

 Kaushik drives his rules home by stating “This will be controversial, but let me say it anyway.
 The primary purpose of a dashboard is not to inform, and it is not to educate.
 The primary purpose is to drive action!”

-By knowing the difference between the dashboard types, you can ensure you are presenting the right information to the right people, at the right time and using the best data visualization type.
-While still stressing that you should always know what you are building, sometimes your strategic dashboards may seem a bit tactical and tactical dashboards a bit operational.
+By knowing the difference between the dashboard types, you can ensure you are presenting the right information to the right people, at the right time and using great graphs and chart types.
+While still stressing that you should always know what you are building, sometimes your strategic dashboards may seem a bit tactical, and the tactical dashboard a bit operational.
 Don’t worry about it.
 Self-service analytics give you the opportunity to best fit dashboards to your needs and create a dashboard strategy that will establish and develop a data-driven business environment.